rantsandruse/rantsandruse.github.io/_posts/2021-02-20-pytorch-in-ten-days-day1.markdown

 ---
 layout: post
 title:  "Pytorch with NLP in ten days: Day 1 - How to train an LSTM tagger"
+subtitle: "And the relationship between NLL Loss, cross entropy loss and softmax..."
 date:   2021-02-20 11:17:18 -0800
 categories: pytorch in ten days
 ---
-# Learning Pytorch in Ten Days: Day 1 - How to train an LSTM tagger
-And the relationship between NLL Loss, cross entropy loss and softmax...

 ##  Introduction

 As I was teaching myself pytorch for applications in deep learning/NLP, I noticed that there is certainly no lacking of